 Roll My Own Computers

 I like to build my own computers for two reasons.
-One, I like build my own, and two, I do not like having to pay for a copy of winbloze that I will never use.
+One, I like to build my own computers, and two, I do not like having to pay for a copy of winbloze that I will never use.
 Building my own also allows me to purchase exactly the configuration I want, and not have to choose from one of a few “standard” configurations that the vendors have decided that I should be allowed to use.

 Installing Linux on the computers I build is an easy decision.
 First, because Linux is free and second, because it is much more powerful and capable than anything I would have to buy from Microsoft for an arm and a leg.